 With close to 300 classroom teachers in the USD 428 education pool, it's not hard to come up with a couple of good teachers.
 However, last week two teachers rose to the top and were recognized as Kansas Teacher of the Year nominees.

 Next week, the Ellinwood School/Community Library joins libraries in schools, campuses and communities nationwide in celebrating National Library Week, a time to highlight the changing role of libraries, librarians and library workers.

 Farming is a dangerous business.
 In fact, farming is one of the most dangerous jobs in the US.
 Every year, around one hundred youth are killed in farm work related activities.
 A lot of these deaths could have been prevented with better safety practices.
 Every year, Barton County, K-State Extension and Research provides a class in Hazardous Occupations Training to teach youth ages 13-18 about the Hazards of farm work, and how to create a safer working environment.
 Even though the class is offered for a larger age range, it is required for individuals 14-15 years old who will be ...

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.

-The following meals will be served Oct.
-24 through oct.
-28 The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served April 13 through April 17.
+The secondary schools also have available daily: second choices, chef salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.